JarvisAPI/Pi-RTOS/README.md

 The LUT is constructed assuming that the utilizations of all the tasks have values from within a fixed set of distinct values V. When this LUT is later used to actually partition of a given task system τ, each task in τ may need to have its worst-case execution time (WCET) parameter inflated so that the resulting task utilization is indeed one of these distinct values in V. The challenge lies in choosing the values in V in such a manner that the amount of such inflation of WCET’s that is required is not too large. _You will have to read the paper carefully for the implementation details_.

+## [Subtask A.iii] Quantitative comparison of exact vs. approximate partitioning
+The approximation factor of the FFD heuristic described above considers the worst-case and most difficult instances that push FFD to perform as poorly as possible relative to optimal.
+In practice, however, the problem instances the are relevant to the domain in which we are applying the algorithms may not realize the worst-case behavior, and the heuristics may perform much better than their worst-case.
+That's why it becomes important to know how far from optimal the heuristic we are considering are, using empirical analysis on real instances that are related to the application (here the application is scheduling).
+Carrying out such quantitative analysis further supports our decision to use such heuristics, especially when the heuristic runs exponentially faster than the exact solution (which is the case for FFD vs. exact).

+Upon implementing the exact and the approximate approaches above, devise a strategy to compare these methods in terms of (1) the running-time, and (2) the quality of the solutions returned.
+The comparison strategy is left for your creativity.
+Include graphs that illustrate the comparison results, and describe your findings.
+Typically, you would like to evaluate task sets on the order of ~256 tasks.
+How would you generate task set utilization vectors and the associated parameters (period, execution time) to make sure that you are covering a substantial region of the feasible utilization space?

+You may want to consult the following paper on how to properly generate utilization vectors that are distributed _uniformly_ in the utilization space in order to properly compare scheduling algorithms (Techniques For The Synthesis Of Multiprocessor Tasksets)[https://pdfs.semanticscholar.org/24a9/c3297bf08caeceb15777e85f0c3da5c07e26.pdf].

+Report all your findings in a markdown file with the title `partitioning-heuristic-comparison.md`.

 ## [Subtask B] Global EDF
 In contrast to partitioned scheduling, global scheduling permits task migration (i.e., different jobs of an individual task may execute upon different processors), as well as job-migration: An individual job that is preempted may resume execution upon a different processor from the one upon which it had been executing prior to preemption.